locationtech/udig-platform/docs/devel/en/issues_framework_design.rst

-IssuesFixer is a framework described below that is used by the FixableIssue class to allow the workflow or method of fixing an issue to be declared as extension of the net.refractions.issues.issueFixer extension point.
+IssuesFixer is a framework described below that is used by the FixableIssue class to allow the workflow or method of fixing an issue to be declared as extension of the org.locationtech.issues.issueFixer extension point.
 See the next section for more details.

 IssueFixer
 ==========